streembit/streembit-cli/README.md

    }
 }
 ```

+For IoT node: the transport.host field can be the following:
+- IP address - type the valid public static IP adddress of your device.
+The Streembit UI will try to connect to the IoT node via this static public IP address.
+- Domain name - type a domain name which DNS services is configured.
+The Streembit UI will connect to the IoT node via this domain name.
+- "" - empty string.
+By configuring the device with this option and define an empty string i.e "", the application will try to resolve the external (public) IP address of the device.
+The Streembit UI will connect to the IoT node via this resolved public IP address.

 Notice that we are using domain names instead of IP addresses for the ssl cert configuration.
 This is important.
 Also there must be at least one valid seed, as well as run value in client and iot modules set to 'true'.